Miami (OH) RedHawks play the Eastern Michigan Eagles in MAC Tournament

 BETMGM SPORTSBOOK LINE: RedHawks -5.5; over/under is 149.5

-BOTTOM LINE: Miami (OH) plays in the MAC Tournament against Eastern Michigan.
+BOTTOM LINE: Miami (OH) and Eastern Michigan square off in the MAC Tournament.

-The RedHawks are 14-4 against MAC opponents and 9-4 in non-conference play.
-Miami (OH) is 1-0 in games decided by less than 4 points.
+The RedHawks have gone 14-4 against MAC teams, with a 9-4 record in non-conference play.
+Miami (OH) scores 81.1 points and has outscored opponents by 8.3 points per game.

-The Eagles' record in MAC action is 9-9.
-Eastern Michigan gives up 76.4 points to opponents while being outscored by 2.9 points per game.
+The Eagles are 9-9 against MAC teams.
+Eastern Michigan has an 8-10 record against opponents over .500.

 Miami (OH) averages 10.5 made 3-pointers per game, 2.4 more made shots than the 8.1 per game Eastern Michigan allows.
-Eastern Michigan averages 73.5 points per game, 0.7 more than the 72.8 Miami (OH) allows.
+Eastern Michigan averages 7.4 made 3-pointers per game this season, 0.5 fewer makes per game than Miami (OH) gives up.

 The teams meet for the third time this season.
 Eastern Michigan won 76-66 in the last matchup on Feb.
 18. Da'Sean Nelson led Eastern Michigan with 25 points, and Eian Elmer led Miami (OH) with 19 points.

-TOP PERFORMERS: Peter Suder is averaging 13.3 points and 3.6 assists for the RedHawks.
-Kam Craft is averaging 2.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Peter Suder is scoring 13.3 points per game with 4.6 rebounds and 3.6 assists for the RedHawks.
+Elmer is averaging 11.6 points and 6.0 rebounds while shooting 45.7% over the past 10 games.

-Jalen Terry is scoring 16.6 points per game and averaging 4.9 rebounds for the Eagles.
-Nelson is averaging 16.5 points and 5.6 rebounds over the last 10 games.
+Jalen Terry is averaging 16.6 points and 1.6 steals for the Eagles.
+Arne Osojnik is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: RedHawks: 7-3, averaging 78.5 points, 30.9 rebounds, 17.7 assists, 7.8 steals and 3.3 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 72.6 points per game.